 We stumbled across this gem.
-Time to pay homage to an extraordinary moment of fustigation.
+Time to pay homage to an extraordinary moment of punching.
 Quite simply, the fastest knockout in professional boxing history.

-It’s not often you come across something that flat out makes you stop and say, “wow”.
+It’s not often you come across something that flat out makes you stop and say:

 This morning whilst researching some boxing history footage we found from what we gathered to be at least, still the fastest knockout ever recorded inside a professional boxing ring.

-The stunning moment dates back to a night in 2007, when two American light-heavyweights came together in a short but sweet night in the Roy Wilkins Auditorium, Saint Paul, Minnesota, USA.
+The stunning moment dates back to a night in 2007.
+Two American light-heavyweights came together in a short but sweet night in the Roy Wilkins Auditorium, Saint Paul, Minnesota, USA.

-On June 17th that year, hometown southpaw Phil ‘The Drill’ Williams took on Brandon Burke from Davenport, Iowa, in what was a fight scheduled to go four rounds.
+On June 17th that year, hometown southpaw Phil ‘The Drill’ Williams took on Brandon Burke from Davenport, Iowa.
+The fight beforehand was scheduled for 4 rounds.

-Along with the remarkable record breaking feat that transpired that night, another unusual feature to the night was the delay to the bout due to what the MC on the evening described as a “momentary wardrobe malfunction”, where Burke made his way to the ring in well, fairly revealing boxer briefs described as “comic book pattern trunks”.
+Along with the remarkable record breaking feat that transpired that night, another unusual feature to the night was the delay to the bout due to what the MC on the evening described as a:

 It wasn’t to be a good omen for him.

-The build up moments to the bell ringing and subsequent commentary after the shocking KO that ensued, really add to the spectacular scene, where one fight fan after the knockout can be heard shouting “Phil the drill!”, which was rapped up by one of the sportscasters saying “Good afternoon, good evening, good night”.
+The build-up moments to the bell ringing and subsequent commentary after the shocking KO that ensued, really add to the spectacular scene.